-Staying at this authentic 1870 landmark allows for a personal experience of the beauty and history of the area.
+Stay at this authentic 1870 landmark to experience the beauty and history of the area.
 In addition to the great scenery at your doorstep, all guestrooms have private bath, A/C, tv, wi-fi, and some have a fireplace.

 The front porch is a favorite place to watch hummingbirds or view the paddlers on the river.
 You can also relax at the water's edge, viewing Roebling's Delaware Aqueduct (aka Roebling Bridge), the oldest suspension bridge in the USA.
 A walk across the bridge is a great introduction to the area’s history--interpretive posters line the path.
 Chances are good you’ll see a bald eagle or two during your stay, frequently perched in the inn's riverbank tree.

 Innkeeper is happy to share expert local knowledge on restaurants, fishing guides, main street towns, local spas, canoe rentals, hiking paths, Bethel Woods or classes at a Buddist Temple.

 Seasons OpenSpring through Fall

 Range of Rates$129 weekday to $169 weekend.
 (Separate cottage for 2, add $10--no breakfast however.)

 Participating in the Green Lodging Partnership of Delaware Highlands Conservancy, donating a portion of your stay to preserving the beautiful local area resources.
 Ecofresh brand bath amenities are vegetable-based, biodegradable ingredients and all packaging is biodegradable.
 The well-water from the tap is so delicious, you won't need bottled water here.